DenysPacheco/DenysPacheco/README.md

 I'm a full stack developer, inspired by code and assiduous problem solver.

 My main focus is performance and automation.
 May that be code, processes, learning or people.

-- 👀 I’m interested in performance, automating the boring stuff and web development
-- 🌱 I’m currently learning React.js and Node.js (MERN stack)
-- 💞️ I’m looking to collaborate on projects that helps ease people's lives and make faster processes through tech
 </section>

 ## 📫 Contacts